 Helen joined the Wilderness Foundation in 2010, has been involved in the delivery of several of the Foundation’s projects.
 Currently Helen is leading Out There, a nature and outdoors based project for 13-15 year olds, and is a lead facilitator on the Foundation’s adult programmes.
 Helen is an experienced bushcraft instructor and group facilitator and enjoys working with the wide range of groups that visit the Wilderness Foundation.
 Helen’s other responsibilities at the Foundation include training the mentors and volunteers who give their time and energy to the Foundation.

-Helen is an experienced consultant and project manager working For the Wilderness Foundation on a freelance basis since 2016 managing our Scottish Programme – Imbewu.
-Working with a wide range of Schools, Estates and and other key Partners Imbewu enables young people in Scotland to access and learn about rural jobs, connect with nature and develop their employability skills.
-When Helen isn’t busy working on Imbewu you will probably find her up a mountain or overseas somewhere.
+Helen is an experienced consultant and project manager working For the Wilderness Foundation on a freelance basis since 2016 managing our Scottish Programme – Agad Treun.
+Working with a wide range of Schools, Estates and other key partners, Agad Treun enables young people in Scotland to access and learn about rural jobs, connect with nature and develop their employability skills.
+When Helen isn’t busy working on Agad Treun you will probably find her up a mountain or overseas somewhere.

 Rebecca has a Postgraduate Diploma in Counselling and Psychotherapy from the University of Edinburgh.
 Rebecca’s love for the outdoors has been a constant since a young age which inspired her to combine her passion for the environment with her professional calling as a counsellor.
 Starting as a volunteer on the Wilderness Foundations’ IMBEWU programme in 2016, she fell in love with the concept of fostering disadvantaged Scottish youths’ interest in nature.